-A Once you have purchased your home, all owner/residents will be registered at the Town Hall, your contract will be written in English and a copy written in Spanish is also registered at the Town Hall.
+A Once you have purchased your home the next step is to obtain an NIE number, you will need this to register your home/name at the town hall and open a bank account.
+The translators can help you with these procedures.
 You can make out a will and we ask all owner/residents to complete an "owners" information sheet advising of next of kin and any medication you may be taking.

 Q We worry about what to do if we need a Doctor.

 A UK state pensioners or those in receipt of a long-term sickness benefit can register for healthcare in Spain by applying for an S1 (E121) form from the International Pension Centre (IPC) in Newcastle by calling on (+44) 191 218 7777.
 The form can usually take a few months to be sent to your Spanish address so it is highly recommendable to apply for it before moving to Spain.
 If any of your family members need to receive healthcare as your dependent because they may not be entitled to any healthcare cover in Spain in their own right, then they will also need to apply for a separate S1 form as your dependent.